-So at this point, I'm comparing photos of Mary Prince's dwellings and 1831 narrative recollections with notes from my dream journal.
-I feel compelled by the similarities in my sketches/dreams of: 1) the long barn/the long shed, and 2) the Inghams' white house where traumatic things happened.
+So at this point, I'm comparing photos of Mary Prince's dwellings and 1831 narrative with notes from my dream journals.
+I feel compelled by the similarities in my recollections of: 1) the long barn/long shed, 2) the Inghams' white house where traumatic things happened.

-But what about the happy dreams I'd had of a white house?
-Being a young girl running around the side of the house to a back porch, a sort of greenhouse-place with a square-paned window, where flowering vines grew and it was always summer?
-Where did they fit into all this?
+But what about the happy memories I'd had of a white house?
+Being a girl running around to a back porch, a sort of greenhouse space with square-paned windows, where flowering vines grew and it was always summer?

-My notes indicate that one could hop down from the slanted roof onto the horizontal roof of the back porch area.
-In the painting, above that narrow backdoor you can see how mischievous children could indeed hop from the slanted roof to the horizontal back porch roof.
-The structure has likely changed between the late 1700s and the artist's painting of 1984, but some similarity is visible with that diagonal roof line and the 90 degree angle dropping to a horizontal roof line in the back of house.
+The structure has changed between 1700s and the artist's depiction in 1984, but some similarity is visible with that diagonal roof line and the 90-degree angle dropping to a horizontal roof line in the back of house.

 I believe these sketches show interesting correlations, taking into account the distortions that occur in accessing distant childhood memories.
 What about the distant memories of a childhood that took place in another incarnation?
 In another century, on another continent?
 Memories and sketches that correlate with historical evidence?
 It's something worth exploring.
-I've noticed since this happened, my nagging feeling of trying to remember something has vanished.
+Since this happened, my nagging feeling of trying to remember something has vanished.

-The last record of Mary Prince was in 1833.
-I often wonder why I heard "1836" and that man's terrible words when this all started.
-I saw a reference to a theory that Prince was murdered because her testimony with the Anti-Slavery Society led to the 1834 abolition of slavery in the West Indes, and many powerful men were not happy about that.
+The last record of Mary Prince is in 1833.
+I often wonder why I heard "1836" and that man's terrible words in my ear.
+There is a theory that Prince was murdered because her testimony with the Anti-Slavery Society led to the 1834 abolition of slavery in the West Indes, and some powerful men were not happy about that.
 Was one of those men the voice I heard?
 Did Mary Prince return to the West Indes in 1834, finally free?

 We will probably never know.
 But one thing this journey has taught me, is that we are more than just our physical body.

-We all have an energetic/spiritual body, and it remembers the experiences it has had in other physical bodies.
-Connecting with that spiritual body, and helping others to do the same, has become a focus of my life's work.
-I became certified as a vibrational sound therapist in order to perform past-life regressions myself and help others experience this transformative modality.
-While I am not yet trained in regression, in my work as a sound therapist I have already seen more evidence that our energetic/spiritual bodies do exist, and carry memories.
+We all have an energetic/spiritual body, with memory of experiences it has had in other physical bodies.
+Connecting with that energetic body, and helping others to do the same, has become a focus of my life's work.
+I became certified as a vibrational sound therapist in order to facilitate past-life regressions and help others experience this transformative modality.

-It's perfectly okay with me if my readers, friends, and family don't believe in reincarnation.
-Personally, I don't believe in anything unless I see it with my own eyes.
-But I have seen it, and now I encourage you to consider... could my experience possibly be evidence that reincarnation is real?
+I understand if people choose not to believe in reincarnation, especially if it conflicts with their religious beliefs.
+Personally, I don't believe in something unless I see it for myself.
+But I have seen it, and now I encourage you to consider... could my experience be evidence that reincarnation is real?